Skip to main content

 Ben & Jerry’s co-founder Greenfield leaves ice cream brand due clash with Unilever on social issues

-Jerry Greenfield resigned after 47 years, citing Unilever's breach of a merger agreement that guaranteed Ben & Jerry's independence to pursue social activism and political stances.
+Jerry Greenfield resigned after nearly 50 years, citing Unilever's curtailing of Ben & Jerry's social activism and loss of promised independence in governance agreements.

 Insights by Ground AI